Theriault Watches BRICS Currency with a Gold-Backed Edge: A New Power Play in Global Finance

 Theriault Watches BRICS Currency with a Gold-Backed New Power Play in Global Finance

 Claude Edwin Theriault of MBF-Lifestyle Design Studio isn’t just another artist minting NFTs on the Ethereum blockchain—he’s a sharp observer of the shifting global economic landscape.
-With the BRICS nations eyeing their own currency to compete against the U.S. dollar, it’s clear this financial storm has been brewing for a while, and Theriault is ready for it.
+With the BRICS nations eyeing their currency to compete against the U.S. dollar, this financial storm has been brewing for a while, and Theriault is ready for it.

 The BRICS Threat and Gold’s Role in the Big Leagues

 For Theriault, gold’s relevance is the keystone of the BRICS plan.
 It’s the currency equivalent of a bodybuilder strutting onto a stage: undeniable and impossible to ignore.
-If the BRICS currency is linked to gold, it instantly gains a level of credibility and trust that fiat currencies lack.
+If the BRICS currency is linked to gold, it instantly gains credibility and trust that fiat currencies lack.
 That’s where the real power comes in.
 "It’s not just about making noise," Theriault explains, "it’s about showing up with the goods—and gold is the goods."

 But this isn’t like the last gold bull market.
 Theriault has an eye for patterns and knows this time is different.
 "It’s not the average Joe buying up gold bars to protect against inflation," he says.
 "Those guys aren’t even in the market yet.
 And the mining companies?
 They haven’t caught fire either... yet."